YanivGabay/cs-lectures-by-yaniv-gabay/README.md

-# Introduction to Computer Science and Modular Programming
+# Introduction to Computer Science, Modular Programming And Operating Systems

 Welcome to my GitHub repository for the courses i teached in the HAC College.
 This repository contains the materials and examples we covered throughout the semesters.